cbosdo/SUSELabsConf19/paper/proceedings.md

 In order to get quick updates of the UI a salt engine reports the libvirt events to Salt.
 SUSE Manager being a Salt Reactor, the event is consumed directly and the database is then updated with the latest VM changes.
-In the following diagram, the engine part is a Salt engine named `libvirt_events` that registers a libvirt event callback converting all libvirt events into Salt events.
+In the following diagram, the engine part is a Salt engine named [`libvirt_events`](https://github.com/saltstack/salt/blob/develop/salt/engines/libvirt_events.py) that registers a libvirt event callback converting all libvirt events into Salt events.
 In some cases, like a VM creation, the libvirt event doesn't contain enough information for SUSE Manager to update its database and then a call to the salt virt module is made to get the missing VM definition.

 ![libvirt event handling](images/libvirt-event-chain.svg)

 This allows the user to still manage the virtual machines using `virsh`, `virt-manager` or anything else if needed.
-It also improves a lot the usability over the 5 minutes delay schedule for the `virt-poller` cron job used for traditional systems.
+It also improves a lot the usability over the 5 minutes delay schedule of the [`polling task`](https://github.com/uyuni-project/uyuni/blob/master/client/tools/mgr-virtualization/virtualization/poller.py) used for traditional systems.
-However the `virt-poller` job is still used in case something breaks to ensure the data are updated at least every five minutes.
+However the [`virtpoller`](https://github.com/uyuni-project/uyuni/blob/master/susemanager-utils/susemanager-sls/src/beacons/virtpoller.py) salt beacon is still used in case something breaks to ensure the data are updated at least every five minutes.

 Most of the actions from either the Web UI or the command line tools will be converted into an entry in the postgresql database.
 This entry is later on picked up by a task scheduler called Taskomatic that requests the Salt master to apply the appropriate Salt state.